filinils/NodeAndJSintro/GCP Session/readme.md

 - Storage Object Viewer
 - Storage Object Creator
 7. Run the `gcloud app deploy` command once again.
-8. Verify that it got deployed and try it out via the public URL printed in the terminal.
+8. Verify that it got deployed and try it out via the public URL printed in the terminal or by running `gcloud app browse -s servicename`.

 ## Breakout 2

 1. Make sure that you are standing in the root directory of the client application.
-2. Run `npm run build` to build the application.
+2. Run `npm run build` or equivalent script to build the application.
+Needs to match the path set in the yaml below.
 3. Copy the code below into a file in the root of the React App (same level as the package.json) and name it app.yaml